natestrong/severance-game/README.md

 5. Develop the group completion mechanics and number disappearance
 6. Implement the scoring system and random Group Box assignment
 7. Add the level completion detection and celebration

+## Implementation Todos

+### Context and State Management
+- [ ] Enhance GameContext to store scary numbers
+- [ ] Add state for tracking the five Group Boxes and their completion percentages
+- [ ] Create functions for calculating neighbors of a cell
+- [ ] Implement chain detection algorithm to verify connected scary numbers
+- [ ] Add game completion calculation based on Group Box percentages

+### UI Components
+- [ ] Create Group Boxes component for the bottom of the page
+- [ ] Add click handlers to GameBoard for scary number selection
+- [ ] Implement visual feedback for selected scary numbers
+- [ ] Add progress tracking UI for overall completion
+- [ ] Create visual effects for completed groups

+### Game Logic
+- [ ] Generate scary numbers (1% of total grid) with distinct jitter
+- [ ] Implement function to reveal neighboring scary numbers (1-20) when one is clicked
+- [ ] Create validation for unbroken chains of scary numbers
+- [ ] Implement group completion detection when all connected scary numbers are selected
+- [ ] Develop random assignment of completed groups to available Group Boxes

+### Performance and Optimization
+- [ ] Optimize grid rendering for large number of cells
+- [ ] Implement efficient neighbor calculation
+- [ ] Add proper event handling to prevent excessive re-renders